 The spinning blades that keep a drone in the air are sharp and can cause serious harm.
 If a drone operator loses control of the drone, the machine can crash at any time.
 A drone flying as fast as a car runs can have dangerous and potentially deadly consequences.
-Head injuries are always serious and require medical attention because the extent of the damage is not apparent to the naked eye.
+Head injuries are always severe and require medical attention because the extent of the damage is not apparent to the naked eye.

 - A wedding photographer crashed his three-pound drone into the faces of two guests during a wedding reception.

-- An infant lost his eye as a result of the spinning blades coming into contact with his face after a neighbor lost control of a drone
+- An infant lost his eye as a result of the spinning blades coming into contact with his face after a neighbor lost control of a drone.

 Drones Are Considered Aircraft

 Miami is one of the major cities that has approved drone laws.
 Yet, while drones may not fly as high as airplanes or other aircraft, they are still an aircraft product and face Federal Aviation Administration (FAA) regulations.
-The FAA has regulations that prevent the flying of drones over people without permission from the government.
+The FAA has restrictions that prevent the flying of drones over people without permission from the government.

 The issue of whether the FAA's regulations preempted the branch of state tort law known as products liability law might sound too technical.
-However, it has potentially far-reaching effects on both the level of product safety that you enjoy and your ability to access the courts to vindicate your rights and hold corporations accountable for unacceptably dangerous actions and dangerous products.
+However, it has potentially far-reaching effects on both the level of product safety that you enjoy and your ability to access the courts to vindicate your rights and hold corporations accountable for unacceptably dangerous actions and dangerous products:

-- Federal and state regulatory agencies should address harmful corporate behavior or products, yet offer protections that are often not stringent enough or that are poorly enforced.
+- Federal and state regulatory agencies should address harmful corporate behavior or products yet offer protections that are often not stringent enough or that are poorly enforced.
 This may enable scofflaw companies to endanger the public.

 Many aircraft manufacturers are eager to avoid the accountability mechanisms that the civil justice system affords.
 Accordingly, they have attempted to use pending cases to argue that relevant federal regulations serve to preempt state tort law, thereby blocking individuals who have been injured by defective aircraft or their parts from pursuing their products liability claims in court.
 For these manufacturers, this result is desirable because the applicable federal regulations tend to impose comparatively smaller compliance costs due to their relatively weak requirements and because resource-strapped federal agencies engage in haphazard enforcement.

-It's important for policymakers to find ways to preserve the role of state tort law in promoting drone safety.
+Policymakers need to find ways to preserve the role of state tort law in promoting drone safety.
 When permitted to function effectively, the civil justice system complements and reinforces the FAA's work in developing drone safety in several meaningful ways.

 Injured by a Drone in Miami?
 Contact The Law Offices Of Sean M. Cleary